How will Europe deal with US Defense Secretary Pete Hegseth? – DW – 02/11/2025

 The focus of the meeting will be to draw Hegseth's attention to NATO's step-by-step approach towards increasing defense spending.

-Experts believe the hardest thing will be to win over Hegseth — a former Fox News host who has voiced skepticism about the alliance between the US and Europe — in dealing with common security challenges.
+Experts believe the hardest thing will be to win over Hegseth — a former Fox News host who has voiced skepticism about the alliance between the United States and Europe — in dealing with common security challenges.

 "The defense of Europe is not our problem; been there, done that, twice,” Hegseth has written in the past, adding: "NATO is a relic and should be scrapped and remade in order for freedom to be truly defended."